 2. Business Analytics helps Organizations Improve Performance

-Business Analytics helps organizations pinpoint inefficiencies across processes and enables them to improve performance while saving costs.
+Business Analytics helps organizations pinpoint inefficiencies across processes and enables them to improve course performance while saving costs.

 3. Business Analytics Enhances Customer Retention and Experience